Flight Instruction

 October 12, 2017

-I have touched on this topic before and there are a lot of books written on the subject of cross country flying.
+I have touched on this topic before, and many books have been written on the subject of cross-country soaring.
 However, I think a simple thought process is lost.

-I was with a student a few weeks ago attempting to get him started into the daunting new world of cross country soaring.
-It was a weak day so we were able to use the engine in the Stemme to quickly explore lift that was very difficult
+A few weeks ago, I was with a student, attempting to get him started in the daunting new world of cross-country soaring.
+It was a weak day, so we were able to use the engine in the Stemme to quickly explore lifts that were very difficult